magnetarpulse/neurobazaar/README.md

 ```
 .venv/Scripts/activate.bat
 ```
+To load/activate the Python Virtual Environment in Mac OS use the following command: source .venv/bin/activate

 ### Install the Python Required Packages
+For Mac os as well as Windows OS
 To install the required Python packages inside the loaded/activated virtual enviroment run the following command:
 ```
 python -m pip install -r requirements.txt